Sriti Jha: Early life and education

-Jha was born on 26 February 1986 in Begusarai, Bihar, India.
+Jha was born on 26 February 1986 in Begusarai, Bihar.
 She went to live with her family in Kolkata, where they stayed for 10 years, then moved to Kathmandu, Nepal.
 They then moved to New Delhi, where she continued her studies at Laxman Public School.
 She completed her Bachelor of Arts degree in English at Sri Venkateswara College, New Delhi.
-She has an elder sister, Meenakshi.
+She has an elder sister, Meenakshi and a younger brother, Shashank.

 Career

-Jha made her television debut in 2007 playing Malini Sharma in Disney India's teen drama Dhoom Machaao Dhoom.
-She went on to be a part of Jiya Jale where she played Sunaina Kotak.
-Jha also participated in the dance reality show Nachle Ve with Saroj Khan.
-In 2009, she played Suhani in Star Plus's Shaurya Aur Suhani.
-She rose to prominence with Jyoti on NDTV Imagine playing Sudha Sharma, a split personality patient.
-In 2011, she played Jhanvi Dobriyal, a victim of domestic violence in Dil Se Di Dua...
-Saubhagyavati Bhava?.
-In 2013, she played Ganga in Colors TV's Balika Vadhu.
-Jha received wider critical acclaim and praise after she played Pragya Mehra in Ekta Kapoor's Kumkum Bhagya opposite Shabir Ahluwalia.
-She became a household name with her portrayal of Pragya and won several awards.